 Another significant characteristic of the EU model lies in the transference of sovereignty from national decision-makers to the supranational and intergovernmental institutions headquartered in Brussels.
-Those institutions, governed by the principles and procedures enshrined in EU law (especially the founding treaties), enact policies exhibiting the 'particular" characteristics and norms embedded in the Union itself as a political
+Those institutions, governed by the principles and procedures enshrined in EU law (especially the founding treaties), enact policies exhibiting the 'particular" characteristics and norms embedded in the Union itself as a political community.
+In addition, the increasing empowerment of supranational institutions (e.g. the European Commission and European Parliament) in high politics areas such as foreign affairs contributes to defining the EU as a single actor in the international arena and as an aspiring global power, even more so since the entry into force of the Lisbon Treaty in 2009, which established the role of President of the European Council and High Representative for Foreign Affairs and Security Policy.

-1 According to Haas, the spillover is 'the expansive logic of sector integration'.
-Liberalization of trade within the customs union would lead to harmonization of general economic policies and eventually spillover into political areas and lead to the creation of some kind of political community (Haas, 1958, p.
+The achievement of such high levels of economic and political integration alongside the maintenance of widespread prosperity has been a key element shaping the EU's identity in the international system and in the projection of its 'power'.
+Thus, in recent years, the debate on the EU's capacity to 'export' its own model has nomic policies and eventually spillover into political areas and lead to the creation of some kind of political community (Haas, 1958, p.
 311).
 For Lindberg spillover refers to a situation in which a given action, related to a specific goal, creates a situation in which the original goal can be assured only by taking further actions, which in turn create a further condition and a need for more action, and so forth (Lindberg, 1963, p.
 10).
 The concept is central in the neofunctionalist approach to regional integration that became a vibrant field of research in the 1960s and gave rise to research on regional integration beyond Europe (Haas and Schmitter, 1964).